18 top big data tools and technologies to know about in 2025

 The world of big data is only getting bigger: Organizations of all stripes are producing more data, in various forms, year after year.
 The ever-increasing volume and variety of data is driving companies to invest more in big data tools and technologies as they look to use all that data to improve operations, better understand customers, deliver products faster and gain other business benefits through analytics applications.

-Enterprise data leaders have a multitude of choices on big data technologies, with numerous commercial products available to help organizations implement a full range of data-driven analytics initiatives -- from real-time reporting to machine learning applications.
+Enterprise data leaders have a multitude of choices regarding big data technologies, with numerous commercial products available to help organizations implement a full range of data-driven analytics initiatives -- from real-time reporting to machine learning applications.

 In addition, there are many open source big data tools, some of which are also offered in commercial versions or as part of big data platforms and managed services.
 Here are 18 popular open source tools and technologies for managing and analyzing big data, listed in alphabetical order with a summary of their key features and capabilities.
+The list was compiled by Informa TechTarget editors based on research of available technologies plus analysis from firms such as Forrester Research and Gartner.

 1. Airflow